 #2 Add Filter and Rinse

-#3 Use Funnel to Add Ground Coffee
+#3 Use the Funnel to Add Ground Coffee

 Using the included funnel makes adding coffee grounds much easier.